penguinpowernz/clai/README.md

 session_dir: .aicode   # Where to store session data
 save_history: true     # Save conversation history
 max_history_size: 100  # Max messages to keep in history

+plugin_dir: ~/.clai/plugins # the directory to load tool plugins from
 ```

 To run it: